phn/pytpm/doc/reference_utils.rst

 Functions for generating string representations
 -----------------------------------------------

-The following functions return string represenation of the quantities in the appropriate data structures passed to them.
+The following functions return string representation of the quantities in the appropriate data structures passed to them.

 .. autofunction:: fmt_dms
 .. autofunction:: fmt_hms
 .. autofunction:: fmt_jd

-Several other string formating functions are listed in the section titled :ref:`tpm_func_gen_string`.
+Several other string formatting functions are listed in the section titled :ref:`tpm_func_gen_string`.